chasebrooks/churn/README.md

 Stuff we need to do:
   1. Download and preprocess data (I think it's already pre processed)
-  2. Figure out how to read in the data in batches. (see next_batch.py for potential option)
+  2. Figure out how to read in the data in batches. (see next_batch() in neuralnetwork.py for potential option)
   3. Feature Selection
   4. Build out models (Chase = scikit learn & Tensorflow.
 Gary = ?)
   5. Tune Hyperparameters